mikoiv/MDE-Streamlined-OPNsense/README.md

 # MDE-Streamlined-OPNsense

-OPNsense aliases for MDE Streamlined connectivity method.
+OPNsense aliases for MDE Streamlined connectivity method:
+* **MDE IPs for Core MDE services** - Static IP ranges that can be used as alternative to the URLs.
+OPNsense does not support wildcard URLs in firewall rules, so we need to use the IP list.
+* **MDE URLs for EDR Cyber Data, CRL, Updates** - this includes the Required URLs with the exception of SmartScreen (which is a wildcard URL).

 Contains the following aliases: